 Upcoming Workdays:

-During our Spring 2024 riparian buffer workdays, volunteers will help us plant new tree saplings, check and right tree tubes, manage introduced species, and fortify tree tube bases with rocks to prevent vole damage.
+During our Fall 2024 riparian buffer workdays, volunteers will help us plant new tree saplings, check and right tree tubes, manage introduced species, and fortify tree tube bases with rocks to prevent vole damage.
 Special activities may include live staking and planting native ground-layer plants.
 Click the links to below to sign up for the workday(s) that work best for you!

 While volunteers are welcome to come and go at their leisure, we do recommend that new folks arrive at the start time so we can provide a group orientation / mini-training.